Ferretelic/GoogleMapsRecommender/README.md

 To comprehensively evaluate the performance of our recommender system, we employ a diverse set of metrics covering **Accuracy**, **Diversity**, **Catalog Coverage**, and **Popularity Bias**.

 ### 6.1.
 Accuracy Metrics
-These metrics measure the model's ability to predict the specific POIs that users actually visited in the test set.
+These metrics measure the model^{\prime}s ability to predict the specific POIs that users actually visited in the test set.

 * **Recall@K**
     * Measures the proportion of relevant items (ground-truth visits) that are successfully retrieved in the top-$K$ recommendation list.